Songs For Earth

 Uvavnuck's Song

 Uvavnuck's Song is from an Inuit woman shaman, Uvavnuk.
 It is about the Earth and Cosmos as sublime: wondrous and fearful.
-There is a different version of this song in Robert Bly's collection News on the Universe.
+There is a different version of this song in Robert Bly's collection News of the Universe.